madetech/learn/core-skills/react/README.md

 - One approach to styling react components
 - What causes a component to rerender
 - A lifecycle method that you can hook into and perform actions on
+- What methods might you use in a functional component to hook into the component lifecycle
 - How to manage state shared between multiple components, avoiding passing state between many components
 {% endcapture %}
 {% include assessment_container.html name="Hedgehog" description=hedgehog_description img="./hedgehog.png" %}